Metab0i/Mora--bot/README.md

 **Beep bop, i'm a bot.**

 Mora encapsulates a whole lot of different features that are primarily for entertainment purposes.

+*Be sure to read through Mora--bot wiki page in case you are interested in details of how to host this bot yourself*

 ## Command list